mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 reportSeverityInformationOfDTC (0x09)
 '''''''''''''''''''''''''''''''''''''
-The client can request severity and functional unit information for a specific DTC.
+This sub-function can be used by the client to request severity and functional unit information for a specific DTC (*DTCMaskRecord*).

 +----------------------------------------------+-------------+---------------------+--------------------------------+---------+
 | Name                                         | Bit Length  | Value               | Description                    | Present |